The multiplicity of abelian covers of splice quotient singularities: Introduction

-In this article, we consider an arbitrary abelian covering $(X',o) \to \X$ of a splice quotient $\X$ such that $X'\setminus\{o\} \to X\setminus \{o\}$ is unramified, and we give an explicit method to compute the multiplicity of $(X',o)$ from $\Gamma$ and the Galois group of $X'\to X$.
-The multiplicity of these singularities can be obtained by the theory of Gr{\"o}bner basis.
+The multiplicity of these singularities can also be obtained by the theory of Gr{\"o}bner basis (one needs to compute the equations for $(X',o)$ from splice diagram equations with group action).
 However our method is rather based on linear algebra and combinatorics on graphs and it may be easier to apply.
-We will use the ``monomial cycle'' to connect directly the combinatorics of the graph and the complex structure of the singularity.
+We will use ``monomial cycles'' to connect directly the combinatorics of the graph and the complex structure of the singularity.

-This article is organized as follows.
-In \sref{s:abeliancover} and \ref{s:max-mult}, we first summarize basic facts on abelian coverings of a surface singularity, then discuss the maximal ideal cycle on a resolution of an abelian covering in terms of rational cycles on a resolution of the underlying singularity.
+This article is organized as follows. \sref{s:abeliancover} summarizes basic facts on abelian coverings of a surface singularity.
+In \sref{s:max-mult}, we discuss the maximal ideal cycle on a resolution of an abelian covering in terms of rational cycles on a resolution of the underlying singularity.
 In \sref{s:SQ}, we give a brief introduction of splice quotients and a lemma on generators of certain ideals associated with a cycles on a resolution of a splice quotient.
 The main theorem is proved in \sref{s:mult}; the point here is to control the base points of the ideal sheaf on a resolution generated by the maximal ideal of the singular point.
 In the last section, applying our method, we compute some concrete examples.

+The author thanks the referees for their helpful comments and suggestions that greatly improved this paper.